fabjamaicrack33/Practicing-py/README.md

-#Learning in Python from zero
+# Practicing-py
-This is my py proyects.
+This is my py proyects